Self-Quenching Effect of the Decay of Localized Surface Plasmons: Classical and Quantum Perspectives: Foundations for Describing LSP Excitations as Quantum Plasmonic Quasi-Particles

 In conventional CQED, models such as the Jaynes-Cummings Hamiltonian describe the interaction between a two-level atom and a single quantized mode of an external cavity field \cite{jaynes1963comparison}.
 This model assumes a closed system that conserves the number of quanta.

 In the specific case of a closed confined subsystem \(S_l\) of POP, it forms an integrated quantum system in which quantized TM polarized fields sourced in LSP oscillations and quasi-particle dynamics are intrinsically coupled (see Figure~\ref{closed}).
-Each surface-cavity mode \( l \) is described using an anti-normally ordered Hamiltonian:

 Each surface-cavity mode \( l \) is described using an anti-normally ordered Hamiltonian:

 where \( \hat{a}_l^{\dagger} \) and \( \hat{a}_l \) are the photon creation and annihilation operators, respectively.
 These operators are mapped onto the raising and lowering operators \( \sigma_l^{+} = \ket{l}\bra{0} \) and \( \sigma_l^{-} = \ket{0}\bra{l} \), corresponding to transitions between the ground and excited many-electron states of the PQP.
 The equivalence \( \hat{a}_l^{\dagger} \leftrightarrow \sigma_l^{-} \) and \( \hat{a}_l \leftrightarrow \sigma_l^{+} \), reflects the process of photon emission corresponding to the transition \( \ket{l} \rightarrow \ket{0} \), while excitation corresponds to the reverse process.